drrutuja/nucmedclinics/content/posts/Exendin-Imaging2.md

 # Uses and Pitfall

-- In addition to pre-op localization of insulinoma, GLP-1 rexeptor imaging also might be used for dynamic evaluation of response to non surgical treatment of insulinoma.
+- In addition to pre-op localization of insulinoma, GLP-1 receptor imaging also might be used for dynamic evaluation of response to non surgical treatment of insulinoma.

 ![Image](/exendin/1.png)